Luis Guzman

 Luis Guzman in the movie "Boogie Nights"

-From 1998 to 2000, he appeared in the popular series "Oz" as Raul Hernandez, a Puerto Rican prisoner and member of a Latino gang, ready to commit any atrocity for his goal.
+From 1998 to 2000, he appeared in the hit series "Oz" as Raul Hernandez, a Puerto Rican prisoner and Latino gang member willing to commit any atrocity to achieve his goals.

 Luis Guzman in the series "Oz"